This post was updated to reflect current trends and information.

 Article written by Pierre Namroud, EDI Integration Specialist & Business Consultant

-I recently had the pleasure of attending Collaborate17, a Technology and Applications Forum for the Oracle community, that took place in Las Vegas from April 2nd to the 5th, 2017.
+I had the pleasure of attending Collaborate17, a Technology and Applications Forum for the Oracle community.
 This opportunity brought together Oracle professionals, integrators, project managers and IT experts from around the world, who all work in different spaces of integration.
 It was such a great experience speaking with so many Oracle experts and attending educational sessions.

 One of the main points of discussion during the various speaking engagements was on the challenges that professionals were facing when it came to integration projects involving EDI (Electronic Data Interchange) as well as eCommerce data to JDE (JD Edwards).
 The opinions were unanimous in the sense that Oracle still has more work to be done in order to strengthen and simplify integration with legacy EDI protocols and build simpler integration flows for protocols such as X12, EDIFACT, Rosetta Net, etc.